 What to expect out of a session?

 2. Posture assessment.
 I will look to see what your horse's posture is while standing still.
-I will check to see if they have straight hips, back, shoulders, legs, neck even their eyes and ears when standing.

 5. Movement assessment.
 I will watch them move in a straight line and or circle to see how they move.

-Each session will last one 1hour.
+Each session will last one 1 hour (60 minutes).